hedhyw/telegram-mic-guitar-tuner/README.md

 ## Known issues

-- Some Telegram clients may not support microphone access.
+- Some Telegram clients may not support microphone access (mobile devices should work).

 ## Getting Started